samaradel/www_threefold/www.threefoldtoken.com/content/app/app.md

 ### Questions?

 If you have any questions or problems with the ThreeFold Foundation App please reach out to us using the Live Chat function on our website or app.
-We will make sure to get back to you as soon as possible.
+We will make sure to get back to you as soon as possible.test